burneyh/defender/README.md

 # Defender
-An OOP implementation os the classic arcade game Defender.
+An OOP implementation of the classic arcade game Defender.